Jim-Dillon/react-user-data/README.md

 # React User Data Log

-A React app to combine and display user data as list items

 This app is a user data log.
 The purpose of this app is to combine two types of entered user data and display them in a single list item

 ## App Features